 Both devices are study and a bit chunky, which isn't a problem because they're designed to be out of sight.
 The controllers are the same, with a nice soft-touch finish that's a pleasure to use but might attract the wrong kind of attention from pets...luckily they're relatively cheap to replace.

-The 4K Fire TV stick features an Ultra High Definition that supports HDR, HDR+, and Dolby Vision, which means more pixels and more picture clarity for a better viewing experience.
+The 4K Fire TV stick features an Ultra High Definition that supports HDR (more on that in our guide), HDR+, and Dolby Vision, which means more pixels and more picture clarity for a better viewing experience.
 This is a significant upgrade for Amazon Prime users with Prime Video having some titles with Dolby Audio.
 A normal Fire TV Sticks supports only up to 1080p.
 However, for you to be able to watch 4K high-quality video, your television must be 4K-enabled.

 There isn't a huge difference between the pricing of the latest Fire TV Sticks and the latest 4K Fire TV Sticks.
 The more expensive 4k Fire TV Stick (on Amazon) will offer an enhanced viewing experience when compared to the Fire TV Stick (also on Amazon), but they both work on any TV with an HDMI port.